fbpx

 Published: April 30, 2024

-The sound of a motorcycle sent me down memory land the other day.
+The sound of a motorcycle sent me down memory lane the other day.
 Not every motorcycle has this effect, just a specific kind of road bike with a higher-pitched sound, the changing gears as the bike comes to a stop, rumbles for a few seconds, and the engine turns off.
 It’s been almost a decade since the person I attach to that sound has been in my life.

 Looking at me today, you wouldn’t know that I experienced abuse.
 If you know me, see the way I move about in the world, I don’t think you would guess.
 But that’s kind of the point, isn’t it?
 So many life experiences – particularly the bad ones – aren’t visible, aren’t evident to outsiders.
 Even during the years that I was suffering most, my friends and colleagues didn’t know.
 If they suspected anything, nothing was said.